Flash-X/Flash-X-docs/docs/source/Eos.rst

 updated in these calls.
 Since the primary Eos interface requires the data to be organized as a vector, using it directly could make the code in the calling unit very cumbersome and error prone.
-The wrapper interface, provides a means by which the details of translating the data from block to vector and back are hidden from the calling unit.
+The wrapper interface, ``physics/Eos/Eos_wrapped`` provides a means by which the details of translating the data from block to vector and back are hidden from the calling unit.
 The wrapper interface permits the caller to define a section of block by giving the limiting indices along each dimension.
-The routine translates the block section thus described into the vector format of the interface, and upon return translates the vector format back to the block section.
+The ``Eos_wrapped`` routine translates the block section thus described into the vector format of the ``physics/Eos/Eos`` interface, and upon return translates the vector format back to the block section.
 This wrapper routine cannot calculate the optional derivative quantities.
-If they are needed, call the routine directly with the optional mask set to true and space allocated for the returned quantities.
+If they are needed, call the ``Eos`` routine directly with the optional mask set to true and space allocated for the returned quantities.

 .. _`Sec:Eos Unit Test`: